Martini (cocktail)

-The martini is a cocktail made with gin and vermouth, and garnished with an olive, a lemon twist, or both.
-Over the years, the martini has become one of the best-known mixed alcoholic beverages.
+The martini is a cocktail made with gin and vermouth, garnished with an olive, a lemon twist, or both.
+Over the years, the martini has become one of the best-known mixed alcoholic beverages worldwide.
 A common variation, the vodka martini, uses vodka instead of gin for the cocktail's base spirit.

 Preparation

-By 1922, the martini reached its most recognizable form in which London dry gin and dry vermouth are combined at a ratio of 2:1, stirred in a mixing glass with ice cubes, with the optional addition of orange or aromatic bitters, then strained into a chilled cocktail glass.
-Over time, the generally expected garnish became the drinker's choice of a green olive or a twist of lemon peel.
+By 1922, the martini had reached its most recognizable form, in which London dry gin and dry vermouth are combined at a ratio of 2:1, stirred in a mixing glass with ice cubes, with the optional addition of orange or aromatic bitters, and then strained into a chilled cocktail glass.
+Over time, the generally expected garnish became the drinker's choice of a green olive, or a twist of lemon peel.

-A dry martini in modern terminology is made with a dash or only a hint of vermouth.
+In modern terminology, a dry martini is made with only a dash or hint of vermouth.
 Ordering a martini "extra dry" will result in even less or no vermouth added.
 In the Roaring Twenties, it became a common drink order.
 Over the course of the 20th century, the amount of vermouth steadily dropped.
 During the 1930s, the ratio was 3:1 (gin to vermouth), and during the 1940s, the ratio was 4:1.
 During the latter part of the 20th century, 5:1 or 6:1 dry martinis became considered the norm.
 Drier variations can go to 8:1, 12:1, 15:1 (the "Montgomery", after British Field Marshal Bernard Montgomery's supposed penchant for attacking only when in possession of great numerical superiority).

 In 1966, the American Standards Association (ASA) released K100.1-1966, "Safety Code and Requirements for Dry Martinis", a tongue-in-cheek account of how to make a "standard" dry martini.
-The latest revision of this document, K100.1-1974, was published by American National Standards Institute (ANSI), the successor to ASA, though it is no longer an active standard.
+The latest revision of this document, K100.1-1974, was published by the American National Standards Institute (ANSI), the successor to ASA, though it is no longer an active standard.